• Job Vacancies

 Whenever appropriate, teachers aim to use subjects across the curriculum to develop pupils’ mathematical fluency.
 Confidence in numeracy and other mathematical skills is a precondition of success across the national curriculum.
 At Sylvester, pupils are taught to apply their mathematics to both routine and non-routine problems, including breaking down more complex problems into a series of simpler steps.

 At Sylvester, teachers follow the White Rose Maths schemes of learning as a basis for planning to ensure complete coverage and reinforcement of curriculum statements.
-The White Rose schemes of learning provide a comprehensive progression document of mathematical skills and problem-solving, fully linked to the statutory requirements of the National Curriculum programmes of study for KS1 and KS2.
+The White Rose Maths ‘Schemes of Learning’ provide a comprehensive progression document of mathematical skills and problem-solving, fully linked to the statutory requirements of the National Curriculum programmes of study for KS1 and KS2.

-Examples of formal written methods for addition, subtraction, multiplication and division
+Formal written methods for addition, subtraction, multiplication and division at Sylvester

 • Whole School Curriculum